junwatu/junwatu/README.md

 [https://kalenderjawa.dev](https://kalenderjawa.dev)

-This pro bono project is dedicated for Javanese Calendar library and UI development.
+This is pro bono project and dedicated for Javanese Calendar library development.